-Tristan locked and loaded for Tour Aotearoa 2018.
+Tristan locked and loaded for Tour Aotearoa.
 Photo: Sven Martin

 Bikepacking is the ‘new black’ for off road cycling.
-An impressive 600 masochists lined up for the most recent edition of the length of NZ Tour Aotearoa.
-Ground Effect Revolutionaries Ollie Whalley, Anja McDonald and Tristan Rawlence have all completed the gruelling event in (or close to) the 'minimum' allowed time of ten days - averaging a formidable 300 km/day.
+An impressive array of masochists line up for events like the Kopiko Aotearoa, Sounds to Sounds, Tour Te Wai Pounanu and the-length-of-NZ Tour Aotearoa.
+Ground Effect Revolutionaries Ollie Whalley, Anja McDonald and Tristan Rawlence have all completed the gruelling TA in (or close to) the 'minimum' allowed time of ten days - averaging a formidable 300 km/day.
 Ollie has completed many other events including winning the 4000 km Great Divide Race in the USA.
 His record time stood for some years.